Skip to content

 MASTG-TECH-0068: Disassembling Native Code

-Because Objective-C and Swift are fundamentally different, the programming language in which the app is written affects the possibilities for reverse engineering it.
+Because Objective-C and Swift are fundamentally different, the programming language used to write the app affects the feasibility of reverse engineering it.
 For example, Objective-C allows method invocations to be changed at runtime.
 This makes hooking into other app functions (a technique heavily used by Cycript and other reverse engineering tools) easy.
-This "method swizzling" is not implemented the same way in Swift, and the difference makes the technique harder to execute with Swift than with Objective-C.
+This "method swizzling" is implemented differently in Swift, which makes the technique harder to implement in Swift than in Objective-C.

-In this context the term "app binary" refers to the Macho-O file in the application bundle which contains the compiled code, and should not be confused with the application bundle - the IPA file.
+In this context, the term "app binary" refers to the Mach-O file in the application bundle, which contains the compiled code and should not be confused with the application bundle - the IPA file.
 See Exploring the App Package for more details on the composition of IPA files.

-If you have a license for IDA Pro, you can analyze the app binary using IDA Pro as well.
+If you have a license for IDA Pro, you can also analyze the app binary with IDA Pro.

 The free version of IDA unfortunately does not support the ARM processor type.

-To get started, simply open the app binary in IDA Pro.
+To get started, open the app binary in IDA Pro.

-Upon opening the file, IDA Pro will perform auto-analysis, which can take a while depending on the size of the binary.
-Once the auto-analysis is completed you can browse the disassembly in the IDA View (Disassembly) window and explore functions in the Functions window, both shown in the screenshot below.
+Upon opening the file, IDA Pro will perform auto-analysis, which can take some time depending on the binary's size.
+Once the auto-analysis is completed, you can browse the disassembly in the IDA View (Disassembly) window and explore functions in the Functions window, both shown in the screenshot below.

 A regular IDA Pro license does not include a decompiler by default and requires an additional license for the Hex-Rays decompiler, which is expensive.
-In contrast, Ghidra comes with a very capable free builtin decompiler, making it a compelling alternative to use for reverse engineering.
+In contrast, Ghidra consists of a highly capable, free built-in decompiler, making it a compelling alternative for reverse engineering.

 If you have a regular IDA Pro license and do not want to buy the Hex-Rays decompiler, you can use Ghidra's decompiler by installing the GhIDA plugin for IDA Pro.